vegettablee/RAGiMessageFinder/proj_docs/proj_doc.md

 - search random masking
 - - either randomly mask words inside of the messages, or mask recipients and/or
 - start thinking about attention once training goes well

+## Reworked First prototype architecture after first implementation

+changes from first prototype :
+- changed loss function from BCE to ListNetLoss
+- added more evaluation metrics
+- one output head instead of two, this because when computing the correct threads from a given example, nodes do not repeat their
+- - references, so removing them at each iteration just makes more sense instead of having a separate output head

+Main Variables :
+node = message with position relative in the conversation
+- ex. node 11 = 11th message in the entire conversation(sorted by time)

+correct_thread = nodes that the model is currently trying to predict
+- ex. nodes (1,2)

+num_candidates = number of remaining nodes that can be guessed
+- ex. model guessed nodes (1,2) already
+- remaining nodes = (3,4,5,6,7)
+- num_candidates = length of remaining nodes = 5

+top_k = how many nodes for the model to predict at each run, based on the length of correct thread
+- ex. correct_thread = (1,3), top_k = 2

+Architecture
+Input features : [batch_size, num_candidates, emb]
+Layer 1 : 256
+Layer 2 : 128
+Layer 3 : 64
+Layer 4 : One output head with shape [batch_size, num_candidates]

+First output head : models predictions for every node in num_candidates
+- pred_nodes = topk(nodes, k=top_k)
+- pred_indices = index relative to remaining nodes

+Loss Function : ListNetLoss
+- using a listwise ranking loss function, this is because I want to train the model to understand that ranking does matter
+- especially with conversational data

+Added Evaluation Metrics :
+- f1 score : based on predicted node membership
+- - precision, recall, specificity based on predicted nodes and whether they are
+- accuracy : based on predicted node membership as well as correct index
+- - this is because I want to see how well the model can predict nodes with correct ordering

+Added Features :
+- random pruning of threads with only one message
+- random pruning of threads exceeding a certain length
+- - i found that a big portion of the dataset has lone nodes, which make up roughly 40% of the training data, and while there are
+- - significantly fewer longer threads, i'll play around with what to keep based on results